arbyys/oax-prezentace/cybercrime-presentation.md

 - SQL is language used to manage databases
 - this attack targets poorly secured forms on websites
 - by typing part of the SQL query directly into the form input, the query would execute and cause trouble in database
-- attacker can either try to remove data from database or to gain access to secured data like passwords
+- attacker can either try to remove data from the database or to gain access to secured data like passwords

 **HOW TO AVOID:**
 by securing your SQL query or database